Mr-Dheer/Classifying-Potentially-Hazardous-Asteroids-/README.md

 All the analysis conducted and techniques applied are  documented and stored in the attached PowerPoint file

-## Project Stages

-### The project involves several essential stages:

-1. - **Data Inspection and Cleaning:**
-Thoroughly inspected the dataset provided by NASA, addressing any inconsistencies, missing values, or anomalies.
-Cleaned the dataset to ensure data quality and reliability for further analysis.

-2. - **Exploratory Data Analysis (EDA):**
-Conducted EDA to gain insights into the characteristics and patterns of potentially hazardous asteroids.
-Utilized visualizations, statistical analyses, and correlation studies to uncover valuable trends and relationships within the data.

-3. - **Data Preprocessing:**
-Performed data preprocessing tasks, including feature engineering, normalization, and handling categorical variables as needed.
-Prepared the dataset to be suitable for model development.

-4. - **Model Building and Training:**
-Buit and trained a machine learning model using appropriate algorithms to classify asteroids as potentially hazardous or non-hazardous.
-Implemented iterative evaluation and optimization techniques to achieve the best model performance.

 ### Contributions

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to enhance the functionality or expand its scope.